 If founders hold the voting rights, investors may try to negotiate for a provision that requires founders to buy (or find a buyer for) the investor shares that would have been sold in a vetoed transaction, at the price offered in that transaction.
 Conceptually, these rights could also apply to a capital raise, with founders reserving some period to find more mission-aligned capital, even after the board has approved a funding round.

-Founders and investors will need to agree on the areas that the voting rights will cover [link to language below], as well whether a simple majority or super-majority of rights holders will be required to block changes.
+Founders and investors will need to agree on the areas that the voting rights will cover, as well whether a simple majority or super-majority of rights holders will be required to block changes.

 - Patience Ball, Toniic.